anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ```

 !!! warning
     Depending on the `start_date` and `schedule_interval`, our workflow should have been triggered several times and Airflow will try to [catchup](https://airflow.apache.org/docs/apache-airflow/stable/dag-run.html#catchup){:target="_blank"} to the current time.
 We can avoid this by setting `catchup=False` when defining the DAG.
-We can also set this configuration as part of the defualt arguments:
+We can also set this configuration as part of the default arguments:

     ```python linenums="1" hl_lines="3"
     default_args = {